anitalu724/MutScape/README.md

 ## Reference
 ### If you use MutScape in your work, please cite
-> Cheng-Hua Lu*, Chia-Shin Wu*, Mong-Hsun Tsai, Liang-Chuan Lai, Eric Y. Chuang (2021) MutScape: an analytical toolkit for probing the mutational landscape in cancer genomics (Under reviewing)
+> Cheng-Hua Lu*, Chia-Shin Wu*, Mong-Hsun Tsai, Liang-Chuan Lai, Eric Y. Chuang (2021) MutScape: an analytical toolkit for probing the mutational landscape in cancer genomics (Submitted)